llenroc/AnyDVDRipHelper/README.txt

-This is a script for the AutoHotKey program from http://www.autohotkey.com/
+This is a script for the AutoHotKey program available from http://www.autohotkey.com/

 AnyDVD and AnyDVD Ripper (the part that this script uses) come from SlySoft http://www.slysoft.com/en/anydvd.html